pydantic/pydantic/docs/usage/settings.md

 You can also use the keyword argument override to tell Pydantic not to load any file at all (even if one is set in the `Config` class) by passing `None` as the instantiation keyword argument, e.g. `settings = Settings(_env_file=None)`.

+because python-dotenv is used to parse the file, bash-like semantics such as `export` can be used which (depending on your OS and environment) may allow your dotenv file to also be used with `source`, see [python-dotenv's documentation](https://saurabh-kumar.com/python-dotenv/#usages) for more details.

 ## Field value priority